yorammi/tci-library/README.md

 5. commit and push your branch.
 6. Submit a pull request.

-Please notice that only the following of all those following the above steps will be accepted.
+Please notice that only the following of these instructions will be accepted.

 Tikal reserve the right to accept or reject pull requests.